 UN laments US withdrawal from educational and cultural agency

-“I deeply regret President Donald Trump’s decision to once again withdraw the United States of America from UNESCO,” Audrey Azoulay, Director-General of the Paris-based agency, said in a statement.
+“I deeply regret President Donald Trump’s decision to once again withdraw the United States of America from UNESCO,” Azoulay said in a statement, adding that the decision contradicts “the fundamental principles of multilateralism.”

-In New York, UN Spokesperson Stéphane Dujarric said that the Secretary-General joins Ms. Azoulay “in deeply regretting the decision by the United States.”
+At the United Nations headquarters in New York, UN spokesperson Stéphane Dujarric said Secretary-General António Guterres shares that view.
+“The Secretary-General joins Ms. Azoulay in deeply regretting the decision by the United States,” Dujarric told reporters.

-A White House press statement on the withdrawal said the decision had been taken to protect American interests from UNESCO’s work to advance “divisive social and cultural causes.”
+A statement from the White House said the latest withdrawal was intended to protect American interests from what it described as UNESCO’s promotion of “divisive social and cultural causes.”

-“UNESCO’s purpose is to welcome all the nations of the world, and the United States of America is and will always be welcome,” Ms. Azoulay emphasised.
+She stressed that the agency remains open to future engagement with Washington.
+“UNESCO’s purpose is to welcome all the nations of the world, and the United States of America is and will always be welcome,” she said.

 WHO chief laments most disruptive cuts to global health funding ‘in living memory’